Akia Eggleston: Missing Baltimore Mom Was 8 Months Pregnant, Vanished Before Baby Shower — FBI Hits Dead End

-Police in Baltimore, Maryland, as well as investigators from the Federal Bureau of Investigation say they have hit a dead end in the case of missing mom Akia Eggleston, who was eight months pregnant when she vanished before her own baby shower — a shower she paid for herself — more than six months ago, according to a report by WJZ TV News in Baltimore.
-Eggleston is also the mom of a three-year-old girl.
+Police in Baltimore, Maryland, as well as investigators from the FBI say they have hit a dead end in the case of missing mom Akia Eggleston, who was eight months pregnant when she vanished before her own baby shower — a shower she paid for herself — more than six months ago, according to a report by WJZ TV News.
+Eggleston is also the mom of a 3-year-old girl.

 Now the FBI is appealing to the public to pass along any clues about the 22-year-old’s baffling disappearance, even offering a $25,000 reward for information that could lead investigators to wherever she is.
 Eggleston was last seen on May 3, 2017, when she was caught on surveillance video withdrawing money from her bank account, but later failed to show up to her baby shower.